 It’s quite a sight, but for me the highlight is the noise and clamour of the traditional drummers drumming and horn blowers honking while the temple’s monks pray in the seclusion of the shrine.
 The cacophony iSerene it is not, but it is certainly uplifting.

 9. Make time for tea at Sri Lanka’s Grand Hotel

 We drive high into the hills where lush and leafy tea estates teeter down the rugged mountainsides until we reach Nuwara Eliya for a taste of ye olde British culture at The Grand Hotel.

 An elegant colonial confection, built in 1828, sweeps me back to the days of the Raj.
-I am so lost in imagined conversation with ghosts of guests past, and mentally indulging in grand tea parties with my pinky stuck out just so that I almost forget I’ll be doing just that, over a towering high tea of dainty cakes and savouries in just a few moments.
+I am so lost in imagined conversation with ghosts of guests past, and mentally indulging in grand tea parties with my pinky stuck out just so that I almost forget we’re doing just that, over a towering high tea of dainty cakes and savouries .

 10. Ride the rickety Blue Train in Sri Lanka

 Shake and rattle as we roll on the rickety Blue Train from Ella to Kandy.
 We’re seated in a cabin packed with laughing local musicians and passengers dangling decorously from open doorways as they attempt to snap the perfect selfie.
-It’s undoubtedly one of the most fun, and breathtaking, commutes I’ve ever undertaken and another not to be missed experience in Sri Lanka.
+It’s undoubtedly one of the most fun, and breathtaking, commutes I’ve ever undertaken and another not to be missed experience in Sri Lanka with kids.

 You can enjoy your own bucket list adventure in Sri Lanka with a Webjet Exclusives’ holiday package.
 Their action-packed value-for-money 11 day Sri Lanka Culture and Wildlife tour and 15 Day Taste of Sri Lanka Discovery Tours incorporate sightseeing, return international flights, transfers, accommodation, breakfast and more.